alan-turing-institute/reginald/README.md

 If you only want to run a subset of the available packages then use:

+- for the LLM-only and Slack-bot-only setup: `--extras api_bot`
-- for the Azure configuration `--extras azure`
+- for the Azure configuration: `--extras azure`
+- for running notebooks regarding using fine-tuning: `--extras ft_notebooks`
-- for the Slack bot and models `--extras bot`
+- for running notebooks regarding using `llama-index`: `--extras llama_index_notebooks`

+Without installing extras, you will have the packages required in order to run the full Reginald model on your machine.

 ####  Install the pre-commit hooks